wayne70211/Blackjack/README.md

 # Blackjack
-Blackjack Game using Deep Reinforcement Learning <br>
+Using Deep Reinforcement Learning to Find the Best Strategy in Blackjack <br>

 # Reference
 GitHub <br>